zemitswasfuh/fs-pet-shop/fs.md

 Usage: node pets.js read INDEX
 ```

 Finally, your application must also handle the `create` subcommand.
-Only when given an `age`, `kind,` and `name` will it create a record in the database.
+Only when given an `age`, `kind`, and `name` will it create a record in the database.
 Remember to convert the `age` into an integer.
 For example:

 ```shell
 $ node pets.js create